 Born in Berlin in 1981, Mirna Funk majored in Philosophy and History at Humboldt University.
-She composes articles and essays for various publications, has authored two novels, and recently completed her first screenplay.
+She composes articles and essays for various publications, has authored two novels, one non-fiction book, and recently completed her first screenplay.

 The novel “Winternähe” by Mirna Funk was published in July 2015 by S.Fischer.
 It was awarded with the “Uwe Johnson prize“ for emerging writers and nominated for the “aspekte literature prize” for “best debut novel” as well.